kakiii/kakiii/README.md

 This is Kaki.

-I'm currently a master student at [TU Delft](https://www.tudelft.nl/)🎓
+I'm a graduated master student at [TU Delft](https://www.tudelft.nl/)🎓.
 <!--
 **kakiii/kakiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently working as an AI engineer in a Dutch company.
-- 🤔 I’m looking for internship positions in industry or academia in Netherlands or EU.
+- 🤔 I’m looking for full time positions in industry in Netherlands or EU.
-- 💬 Ask me about how life is in XJTLU, Unversity of Liverpool, or TU Delft.

 - 📫 How to reach me:
   - GitHub: @kakiii